Jamie Hartman

-Jamie Hartman (born 1971) is an English songwriter and producer based in Nashville, Tennessee, and the former lead singer of the indie-pop band Ben's Brother.
+Jamie Hartman (born 1971) is an English songwriter and producer based in Los Angeles, CA, and the former lead singer of the indie-pop band Ben's Brother.

 Early life

 Hartman was born and raised in London.

 Career

 Ben's Brother

 Hartman formed and was the lead singer of the band Ben's Brother, so named because he has an older brother named Ben.
 Their debut album Beta Male Fairytales, released on EMI Records in 2007, went gold in the UK and reached number 14 on the UK Albums Chart.
 The single "Let Me Out" earned Hartman a nomination for the Ivor Novello Award for Best Song.

 In 2009, the band released their second album, Battling Giants, which reached number 56 on the UK Albums Chart.
 That album's first single, "Apologise", was co-written with Natalie Imbruglia, and released by Island Records.
 The album also includes appearances by Jason Mraz and Joss Stone.